 The key to using social media is knowing what you’re using it for.
 Are you looking to create brand awareness?
-Then that goal needs to inform the way you use social media - you need to target your audience, create relevant content and maintain a strong brand.
+If so, the goal needs to inform the way you use social media - you need to target your audience, create relevant content and maintain a strong brand.

 If you’re looking for greater visibility over your social channels, detailed insights about what does or doesn’t work or greater control over publishing posts through automation and scheduling, these tools can transform what’s possible with social media.
 If you want to produce quality posts that engage and grow your social following across multiple channels, then these tools are exactly what you need.

-Hootsuite is one of the most popular tools for enhancing your social media output.
-It supports over 250 integrations, allowing users to update multiple networks in one step.
+Hootsuite is one of the most popular tools for enhancing your social media output; supporting over 250 integrations and allowing users to update multiple networks in one step.
 It’s also capable of analysing over 300 metrics, so you can create a dashboard that perfectly tracks your business’s goals.
-It’s the perfect first tool to get started when you’re investing in your social media management.
+Hootsuite is the perfect first tool to get started when you’re investing in your social media management.

 Sprout Social is a social media scheduling, monitoring and reporting platform that offers a customer relationship manager (CRM) feature.
-This enables you to create profiles of your customers, which will lead to stronger relationships.
-When it comes to social media followers, it’s about quality over quantity: having many followers who don’t interact with your channel is less valuable than a few followers who do.
+This enables you to create profiles of your customers, leading to stronger relationships.
+When it comes to social media followers, it’s about quality over quantity: having many followers that don’t interact with your channel is less valuable than a few followers that do.

 Revive Old Post